marcov64/Lsd/Readme.txt

 4.1 Windows installation (64-bit ONLY)
 **************************************

-IMPORTANT: from version 7.3 and higher, LSD supports only Windows 64-bit.
+IMPORTANT: from version 8.0 and higher, LSD supports only Windows 64-bit.
 If you must run LSD in a Windows 32-bit computer, please use the 7.2 version which can be downloaded from the same site indicated below.
 If you are unsure of the version of Windows in your computer, please check in "Windows > Settings > System > About > System type".

-To install LSD, the simplest alternative is to use the installer executable (e.g. LSD-installer-windows-7-3-0.exe).
-Download it, double click on the installer file, and follow the instructions.
-The installer executable can be deleted after installation.
+To install LSD, the simplest alternative is to use the installer executable (e.g. LSD-installer-windows-8-0-stable-1.exe).
+Download it, double-click on the installer file, and follow the instructions.
+The installer executable can be deleted after the installation.

 Alternatively, or in the case of problems using the installer, it is also possible to simply unzip a LSD distribution file archive on the desired folder.
 In most cases "C:\" (the root of the hard disk) is a good option.
 The steps to perform a manual installation are:

 1. In an internet browser, open the site https://github.com/marcov64/Lsd/releases , choose the desired release, and click on the respective "Source code (zip)" link to download the LSD distribution file.

-2. Open Windows Explorer and double-click on the downloaded LSD distribution file to open it (e.g., LSD-7.3-master.zip).
+2. Open Windows Explorer and double-click on the downloaded LSD distribution file to open it (e.g., LSD-8.0-master.zip).

-3. Drag the single folder inside the distribution file (e.g., LSD-7.3-master) to the desired location.
+3. Drag the single folder inside the distribution file (e.g., LSD-8.0-master) to the desired location.
 The recommended is "C:\", normally labeled as "Local Disk (C:)" in Windows Explorer.

 This will create the whole LSD folder structure.
 The distribution file may be deleted after installation.